-The goal of the Statewide Health Improvement Program (SHIP) is to help Minnesotans live longer, healthier, better lives by preventing risk factors that lead to chronic disease.
+The goal of the Statewide Health Improvement Partnership (SHIP) is to help Minnesotans live longer, healthier, better lives by preventing risk factors that lead to chronic disease.
 SHIP is an integral component of an overall health care reform initiative passed during the 2008 Legislative session.
 Minnesota’s health reforms aim to simultaneously improve the health of Minnesotans, enhance the patient experience and contain the spiraling costs of health care in our state.

 What makes SHIP different from other prevention programs?

 As a part of SHIP, Public Health is working on policy, systems and environmental changes in select communities, schools and worksites on the following SHIP strategies:

 Healthy Child Care Environment: Healthy Food Environment

 A Community Food Partnership (CFP) will provide a framework for communities to develop priorities, identify target audiences, and create strategic plans to address the most pressing issues in their area.